Nuramori/Planetary-Extruder-for-the-BLV-Cube/README.md

 Utilize a BLTouch as the z-axis prober.

-Allow for multiple hotend types by basing attachements via a simple adapter plate and parts cooler nozzle change.
+Allow for multiple hotend types by basing attachments via a simple adapter plate and parts cooler nozzle change.
 Allow swaps with a couple of screws/bolts.

 Electronics support to be integrated into the shell carrier.